framework-one/fw1-clj/README.md

 * `(controllers.section/item rc)`, if defined.
 * `(controllers.section/after rc)`, if defined.

 A handler function should return the `rc`, updated as necessary.
+Strictly speaking, FW/1 will also call any `:before` / `:after` handlers defined in the configuration -- see below.

 Then FW/1 will look for an HTML view template: